LIVENlab/enbios/README.md

 ### Features

 - Integration of LCA and MuSIASEM evaluation methods
-- Import of .spold LCA inventory data to a multi-level tree-like setting
 - Library of impact assessment methods based on LCIA
 - New impact assessment methods developed for raw materials and circularity
 - Consideration of externalized environmental impacts